zbyte64/django-hyperadmin/README.rst

 Introduction
 ============

-django-hyperadmin is an API driven Admin interface for resources in Django.
-Resources tend to be anything you can manipulate with a form (including models) and you configure your API resource like you would an Admin Model.
-Clients may be installed seperately to provide additional functionality.
+django-hyperadmin is an API framework for building RESTful resources in Django.
+Resources tend to be anything you can manipulate with forms (including models) and configuration of an API resource is similar to an Admin Model.
+APIs support REST out of the box and clients may be installed seperately to provide additional functionality.

 This is BETA